git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

 ## Shift Mode

 If you press the Shift button (and keep it pressed) the grid changes to the Shift mode.

+### All models

+* Press the **Session** button to enter Mix-Mode.
+* The pads of the first row (from the bottom) change the length of newly created clips.
+* The three green buttons in the right upper corner insert an instrument, audio or effect track.
+* The yellow button in the right upper corner toggles between fixed accent/velocity for the pads in note/drum modes.
+The percentage value of the fixed accent can be set in the controller settings panel.
+* The buttons in the center control note repeat for play modes.
+The blue button on top de-/activates note repeat.
+The pads of the first two columns below change the note repeat period and the other two columns the note length.
+* Up/down cursor buttons activate **Tempo mode**.
+* Left/right cursor buttons activate **Swing mode**.
+* The red button in the lower right corner stops the playback of all clips.

+### Non-pro models

-The **first column (from the left)** of the grid now represents the missing left column of the Pro model.
+* The **first column (from the left)** of the grid now represents the missing left column of the Pro model.
 The **second column** represents the functions of these buttons in Shift state.

-Pressing the **Delete (pink) or Duplicate (purple) pads** in shift mode activates the related mode.
+* Pressing the **Delete (pink) or Duplicate (purple) pads** in shift mode activates the related mode.
 The pad starts to blink to indicate that the Delete/Duplicate mode is enabled.
 Press the pad again to cancel the mode.
 Leaving the shift mode and entering session mode allows then to delete/duplicate clips, scenes and tracks.
 After deleting/duplicating an item the delete/duplicate mode is automatically turned off.

-The **Scene buttons** represent the missing bottom row of the Pro (Volume, Pan, etc. but differently ordered).
+* The **Scene buttons** represent the missing bottom row of the Pro (Volume, Pan, etc. but differently ordered).
 The colors of the buttons are identical.
 This area is empty on the Pro model.

-Press the **Session** button to enter Mix-Mode.

-Further functions (all models):

-* The pads of the first row (from the bottom) change the length of newly created clips.
-* The three green buttons in the right upper corner insert an instrument, audio or effect track.
-* The yellow button in the right upper corner toggles between fixed accent/velocity for the pads in note/drum modes.
-The percentage value of the fixed accent can be set in the controller settings panel.
-* The red button in the lower right corner stops the playback of all clips.
-* The buttons in the center control note repeat for play modes.
-The blue button on top de-/activates note repeat.
-The pads of the first two columns below change the note repeat period and the other two columns the note length.

 ![Shift menu diagram](Diagrams/Launchpad/shift-menu.png)